Aaron Bateman

 1957 E St. NW, Office #403G Washington, D.C.
 20052

-Prior to graduate school, Aaron served as a U.S. Air Force intelligence officer with assignments at the National Security Agency and the Pentagon.
+Aaron received his PhD in history of science from Johns Hopkins University.
+While in graduate school he held a Guggenheim predoctoral fellowship at the Smithsonian National Air and Space Museum.
+Prior to his doctoral studies, Aaron served as a U.S. Air Force intelligence officer with assignments at the National Security Agency and the Pentagon.
 He has completed multiple intensive Russian- language courses in the United States and the Russian Federation.

 • Cold War